ziali088/mojolicious-plugin-jsonapi/README.md

 ## resource\_routes(_HashRef_ $spec)

-Creates a set of routes for the given resource. `$spec` is a hash reference of the resources specification with the following options:
+Creates a set of routes for the given resource. `$spec` is a hash reference that can consist of the following:

     {
         resource        => 'post', # name of resource, required